Microsoft Interview Experience Frontend

 Secondly, I used promises to ensure that the previous message had been sent only “then” I sent the next message.
 You can also use a simple async await.

 While the messages are being sent, we can keep them in a local state.
 You can store it anywhere you want as it doesn’t need to be retained after all messages are being sent.
-Interviewer did ask for a bunch of modifications to the problem statement and challenged my thoughts but overall I was able to come up with the expected solutions.
+Interviewer did ask for a bunch of modifications to the problem statement and challenged my thoughts but overall I was able to come up with the expected solutions. - Managerial Round: This round was loaded with STAR questions about my experience and some discussion around Frontend architecture.

 Overall I had a good experience in Microsoft Interview and it took a couple of weeks for them to come back with an offer.
 Please share this blog and comment your views/questions.
 Follow me on Youtube for video content.
 In case you want to schedule a call with me for any discussion about career or finding international opportunities, here is the link.